odoldotol/HistoryOfNotes/README.md

 # HistoryOfNotes
-This is so private that it's useless for you but useful to only me
+This is so private that it's useless for you but slightly useful to only me